MasterToad7/Kumquat/README.md

 # Kumquat
-Library and Command Line Tool for running glsl shader code on an image
+Library and Command Line Tool for running and testing glsl shader code (inspired by ShaderToy.)